wxyz-abcd/node-haxball/README.md

 - `Room`: The class that currently hosts all room operations.
 Should only be initialized by either `Room.join` or `Room.create`.
   - `static functions`: These functions are used to create/join a room.
     - `create(createParams, commonParams)`: create a room with given parameters.
+Returns a custom object.
       - `createParams`:
         - `name`: name of the room.
         - `password`: password to protect the room. can be set `null`/`undefined` for no password.